 1. People mainly hang out with those they are most comfortable around

-When people have around 3 or more close friends, they are often less motivated to socialize (because they have their social needs covered).
+People with around three or more close friends are often less motivated to socialize (because they have their social needs covered).
 These people aren’t going to actively try to socialize with you.
-It’s nothing personal: When you have your social needs fulfilled, you’re going to be as content as they are.
+It’s nothing personal.
+When you have your social needs fulfilled, you will be as content as they are.

-This means that we can’t keep score of who takes initiative first.
-You have to take initiative again and again if you’re around people who already have their social needs met.
-It’s important to do this in a non-needy way as I talked about by the beginning of the article.
+We can’t keep score of who takes initiative first.
+You must take the initiative repeatedly if you’re around people who already have their social needs met.
+It’s essential to do this in a non-needy way, as I talked about at the beginning of the article.

 “Hi Amanda, how’s your photography project going?
-I just took some long-exposure photos in the park yesterday.” works infinitely better than out of nowhere saying “Hi, want to meet up after work?”
+I just took some long-exposure photos in the park yesterday.
+Do you want to meet up to take photos together?” works infinitely better than out of nowhere saying, “Hi, want to meet up after work?”

 If you try to make friends with people you have nothing in common with, you have a higher risk of being ignored.

-Later, I learned this from a socially savvy friend: It’s OK to be by yourself, and if you look like you enjoy it, people won’t see it as a bad thing.
-They’ll just think you’re an introvert who prefers some time by yourself.
+Later, I learned this from a socially savvy friend: It’s OK to be by yourself, and if you look like you enjoy it, people won’t see it as bad.
+They’ll just think you’re an introvert who prefers time alone.

-So instead of trying to push yourself onto others, learn to enjoy being by yourself occasionally.
-If you have an open body language and a warm, relaxed face, you don’t come off as the loser, but as the chill person who’s decided to have some alone time.
+Instead of pushing yourself onto others, learn to enjoy being by yourself occasionally.
+If you have open body language and a warm, relaxed face, you don’t come off as the loser but as the chill person who’s decided to have some alone time.

-If you have social anxiety or shyness, put all your effort into working on that, first!
-When you’re able to be a bit more relaxed meeting with people, the problem of being ignored will probably self-solve!
+If you have social anxiety or shyness, put all your effort into working on that first!
+When you can be a bit more relaxed meeting with people, the problem of being ignored will probably self-solve!

 It’s especially common to feel ignored when you’re having depression.
-Now, it could obviously be for any of the reasons I’ve covered so far.
-But when we feel depressed, some additional things happen in our brain that can distort reality.
+It could be for any of the reasons I’ve covered so far.
+But when we feel depressed, some additional things in our brain can distort reality.

-1. A depressed mind has a harder time seeing things from others’ perspective
+1. It’s harder to see things from others’ perspective

 When we have depression, studies show that our brain is worse at seeing things from others’ perspectives.

-If we’re in a good mood and don’t get a response on a text, we probably just assume the person is busy.
-In a depressed state, it might be proof that we’re worthless to others.
+If we’re in a good mood and don’t get a response to a text, we probably just assume the person is busy.
+In a depressed state, it feels like proof that we’re worthless to others.

-Several times in my life I’ve come across people who seemed really unfriendly and cold.
-Later, I learned that they were depressed and felt lonely.
+I’ve encountered people who seemed unfriendly and cold, only to discover later they were depressed and felt lonely.

 If you behave coldly toward others, they will often assume that you are unfriendly and don’t like them.